Shoals, Indiana

 Shoals is a town in Center and Halbert townships and the county seat of Martin County, in the U.S. state of Indiana.
-The population was 756 at the 2010 census.
+The population was 677 at the 2020 census.

-The Shoals community is best known for the Jug Rock, the only free-standing table rock formation east of the Mississippi River.
-The Shoals Catfish Festival is held annually on the July 4th holiday weekend.
+Shoals is best known for the Jug Rock, the only free-standing table rock formation east of the Mississippi River.

 History

-Shoals was originally called Memphis, and under the latter name was platted in 1844.
+Shoals was originally called "Memphis", and under the latter name was platted in 1844.
 The post office at Shoals has been in operation since 1869.

 A lynching took place at the county courthouse and jail.
-The Archer boys were accused of torturing and killing a local farmer and were hung from trees in front of the jail in 1886.
+The Archer boys were accused of torturing and killing a local farmer and were hanged from trees in front of the jail in 1886.

-Shoals is also known for making mother of pearl buttons during the early 20th century.
+Shoals is known for making mother of pearl buttons during the early 20th century.
 They were made out of mussels from the White River.